 These workshops need to be booked through biodiversityireland.ie as spaces are limited.

-World Migratory Bird Day on the 10th/11th May.
+World Migratory Bird Day on this weekend 10th/11th May.

 National Biodiversity Week on 17th - 25th May.

 Cold or wet weather poses no problems for the insulated and waterproof geese that are already here but when the more southerly winds are not blowing in their favour of the geese still up in Iceland wait for a change of wind direction.
 Strong fliers as they are, they still need a following wind from the North to help them carry their hefty selves all the way from Iceland.
 As it is they lose half a kilo (about a pound) on their way here.
 Geese are expert judges of their fat reserves and can 'read' the wind direction and speeds that will take them on their route.
 They can also tell how far to go before turning back if necessary so they do not run out of strength before they either arrive at their destination or, if they must turn back, return to where they began.

 Birds counted on 24th October 2013 were 5,000 Greenland White-fronted Geese, 1,500 Golden Plovers, 800 or more Black-tailed Godwit, 45 Whooper Swans (not to be mistaken for the Mute Swans you can see from the Pat Walsh Hide), 10 Liittle Egrets, 6 Pink-footed Geese, one solitary Barnacle Goose, a Kingfisher, a Spotted Redshank, a Hen Harrier, 2 Merlins, a Kestrel and 2 Buzzards.